antrea-io/antrea/docs/multicluster/antctl.md

 ## antctl mc init

 `antctl mc init` command initializes an Antrea Multi-cluster ClusterSet in a leader cluster.
-It will create a ClusterSet and two ClusterClaims for the leader cluster.
+It will create a ClusterSet for the leader cluster.
 If the `-j|--join-config-file` option is specified, the ClusterSet join parameters will be saved to the specified file, which can be used in the `antctl mc join` command for a member cluster to join the ClusterSet.

 ```bash